AmpersandTarski/project-template/README.md

 ## Preparations
 1. Git clone https://github.com/AmpersandTarski/project-template into an empty directory, so you have all the necessary files needed to deploy your application.
 We will call this the working directory.
 2. Place all your scripts files in the `./project` folder.
 The [main.adl](./project/main.adl) file is your entry point.
-It refers to [script.adl](./project/scipt.adl) which is pre-filled with a Hello-world application so you can try things out before making your own Ampersand script.
+It refers to [example.adl](./project/example.adl) which is pre-filled with a Hello-world application so you can try things out straight out of the box, before you even write your very first lines of Ampersand.
 3. To run the commands in this instruction, make sure your working directory corresponds to the root of your clone.
 Verify this with the command `ls` (on linux) or `DIR` (on Windows):
 ```